Stadler FLIRT: United States

 On 9 June 2015, Trinity Metro signed a contract for the supply of eight four-car articulated FLIRT3 diesel-electric multiple units for the TEXRail commuter line, which opened in January 2019.
 The contract was signed at a ceremony held at Fort Worth Central Station.
 The contract is valued at $107 million, and includes the supply of components for 10 years.
 The contract also includes an option for an additional 24 DMUs.
 This was Stadler's first order for its FLIRT family in the US (previous orders had been for the GTW), and the first to include US federal funding and thus be subject to the Buy America Act.
 As such, one element of the contract was that the final assembly of the trains would take place in the US, and several assembly sites, such as in nearby Lewisville, Texas, were considered for the facility.
 Stadler eventually leased space from the Utah Transit Authority in their former Union Pacific shops in Salt Lake City, Utah.

 Public unveiling events for the completed American-built FLIRT units occurred in both Atlanta, Georgia on 9 October 2017 and Salt Lake City, on the Salt Lake, Garfield and Western Railway, on 13 October 2017 as Stadler broke ground for their permanent Salt Lake facility.

 Three two-car FLIRT sets were built for the Arrow commuter rail service in Redlands, California, which started operation in 2022.
 The $31.4 million contract includes the vehicles themselves, spare parts, and training for servicing and operation.
 In November 2019, the San Bernardino County Transportation Authority ordered an additional FLIRT powered via hydrogen fuel cell, the first such train in the United States.
 In September 2022, an order of four additional hydrogen-powered trains was announced by Stadler and CalSTA for Amtrak California inter-city services.

-Eight four-car sets are to enter service with Dallas Area Rapid Transit on the Silver Line when it opens in October 2025.
+Eight four-car sets entered service with Dallas Area Rapid Transit on the Silver Line when it opened on 25 October 2025.

-In February 2024, Metra ordered 16 battery electric multiple unit models, expected to be delivered in early 2027, for use on the Beverly Branch of the Rock Island Line or North Central Service.
+In February 2024, Metra ordered 16 battery electric multiple unit models, expected to be delivered in January 2028, for use on the Beverly Branch of the Rock Island Line or North Central Service.